-Your coverage under this plan will continue if:
+Γ

-Your employment ends because of illness, If required contributions are made for you,
+If required contributions are made for you,

-injury, sabbatical or other authorized leave as you may be able to continue coverage under
+you may be able to continue coverage under

-agreed to by your employer and us. the plan as long as your employer agrees to do
+the plan as long as your employer agrees to do

 so and as described below:

 Your coverage may continue, until

 stopped by your employer.

-Your employment ends because of a If contributions are made for you, you may be
+If contributions are made for you, you may be

-temporary lay-off, temporary leave of able to continue coverage under the plan as
+able to continue coverage under the plan as

-absence, sabbatical, or other authorized leave long as your employer agrees to do so and as
+long as your employer agrees to do so and as

-as agreed to by your employer. described below:
+described below:

-Your coverage will stop on the date
+• Your coverage will stop on the date

 that your employment ends.

-Your employment ends because: You may be able to continue coverage.
+You may be able to continue coverage.
 See the

-Your job has been eliminated Special coverage options after your plan
+Special coverage options after your plan

-• You have been placed on severance, or coverage ends section.
+coverage ends section.

-This plan allows former employees to

-continue their coverage.

-Your employment ends because of a paid or If contributions are made for you, you may be
+If contributions are made for you, you may be

-unpaid medical leave of absence able to continue coverage under the plan as
+able to continue coverage under the plan as

 long as your employer agrees to do so and as

 described below:

 Your coverage may continue until

 stopped by your employer.

-Your employment ends because of a leave of If contributions are made for you, you may be
+If contributions are made for you, you may be

-absence that is not a medical leave of absence able to continue coverage under the plan as
+able to continue coverage under the plan as

 long as your employer agrees to do so and as

 described below:

 Your coverage may continue until

 stopped by your employer but not

 beyond 1 month from the start of the

 absence.